spacetelescope/jwst/docs/jwst/ramp_fitting/description.rst

 determined as a weighted average from all segments in all integrations, and is written as the primary output product.
-In this output product, the 4-D GROUPDQ from all integrations is collapsed into 2-D, merged (using a bit-wise OR) with the input 2-D PIXELDQ, and stored as a 2-D DQ array.
+In this output product, the 4-D GROUPDQ from all integrations is collapsed into 2-D, merged (using a bitwise OR) with the input 2-D PIXELDQ, and stored as a 2-D DQ array.
 The 3-D VAR_POISSON and VAR_RNOISE arrays from all integrations are averaged into corresponding 2-D output arrays.